upper-hand/availability/README.md

 This is a proof of concept based on [Devin McCabe's subscriptions-with-ruby](https://github.com/dpmccabe/subscriptions-with-ruby) repository.

 The adaptation handles time as well as dates, and adds support for yearly frequencies.
-Finally, the main class and it's public interface has been renamed to clearly reflect its intent to work with recurring events, not just recurring subscriptions.
+Finally, the main class and it's public interface have been renamed to clearly reflect the intent to work with recurring events, not just recurring subscriptions.

 This is a work-in-progress.